asllop/RunPack/TUTORIAL.md

 One of the most valuable lessons you should learn from these examples is that a word definition is never too small.
 Even a word that only contains one word inside it (like `count.clean`), it's worth it if it clarifies the code.

 This approach is also very flexible.
-Imagine that, after we finished this countdown program, we decide that we want it to work with a variable, instead of an argument in the stack.
-We won't need to change the main word, `down`, at all.
-We only need to adapt the definitions of the support words:
+Imagine that, after we finished this countdown program, we decide that we want it to work with a variable, instead of an argument in the stack:

 ```
 lex 'count.'
     0 def var
-    { count.var 0 > } def zero?
+    { count.var 0 > } def continue?
     { count.var print } def print
     { count.var 1 - def count.var } def dec
     { 0 def count.var } def clean
-    { { count.zero? } { count.print count.dec } while count.clean } def down
+    { { count.continue? } { count.print count.dec } while count.clean } def down
 lex ''

 5 def count.var
 count.down
 ```

+Note that we didn't change the main word, `down`, at all.
+We only adapted the definitions of the support words, but the main part, the first thing one will read to understand what does the module "countdown" do, remains the same.

 ## 6. Memory Model

+This section is a bit tedious, but is necessary and will be short, I promise.

 TODO: clone model, references to words, why there is no garbage collector.
 Introduction to the next section, objects.